Who has won more ‘major’ trophies: Real Madrid or Barcelona?

 Are the Spanish Super Cup and the FIFA Club World Cup ‘major’ trophies?

-I’ve - perhaps controversially - decided that I’m not counting the competitions Real Madrid and Barcelona won earlier this season as a major trophies.
+I’ve - perhaps controversially - decided that I’m not counting the competitions Real Madrid and Barcelona won earlier last season as a major trophies.
 The Spanish Super Cup, UEFA Super Cup and the FIFA World Club Cup are out (feel free to disagree with me…).
 Luckily, if you add the three totals from those competitions for the two clubs they come to the same number (22) and don’t affect the overall tally anyway.
 If you’re interested, Barça lead in the Spanish Super Cup (14-12), Madrid are ahead in the FIFA Club World Cup (5-3) and it’s a tie in the UEFA Super Cup (5-5).

 How many league titles have Real Madrid and Barcelona won?